SambhavS/Phase/README.md

 # Phase
-Phase is a dynamically typed programming language with a syntax similar to that of Python and Scheme.
+Phase is an interpreted and dynamically typed programming language whose syntax takes inspiration from Python and Scheme.
 You can run Phase files with the command `python3 phase_main.py FILENAME.phs`, where FILENAME.phs is your Phase file.
 You can test this with the example file in the directory.
 The example file has examples of all the keywords and special functions and should be used for reference.
 You can also use the read-eval-print-loop (REPL) by omitting the filename:
 `python3 phase_main.py`.

+Phase is a simple language with a small core of keywords and few primitive data types.
+It uses prefix notation, like Lisps.
+It uses whitespace like Python (4-spaces or tabs).
+It is best learned by reading the documentation below and testing out simple programs by using the REPL or runnning your own scripts.

 # Documentation
-Phase is a simple language.
-It uses prefix notation, like Lisps.
-It uses whitespace like python (use 4-spaces or tabs).
-It is best understood by reading about its keywords and major concepts below and testing out simple programs with the REPL or in a file you make.

 ## Major Ideas

-**Prefix notation**
+**Prefix Notation**

 Functions are called using prefix notation.
 This means that a function call is a function name followed by its arguments.
 For example, to add two numbers, one would write `add 10 20`.
 No parenthesis are needed if only one function is being called in the line.
 If multiple functions are being called, all nested function calls must have parenthesis.
 For example, `prn (add (add 1 2) 3)` would print the sum of 1, 2, and 3.

-**Data types**
+**Data Types**

 Phase supports booleans, strings, integers, lists and user defined functions.